 Microsoft’s statement also noted that “this transition brings Chromebook customers to access to additional and premium features”.

-The Microsoft web experience will serve to transition its base of Chromebook users to the Microsoft 365 service, which provides more Office templates and generally more functionality than what the app-based approach provides.
+The Microsoft web experience will transition its base of Chromebook users to the Microsoft 365 service, which provides more Office templates and generally more functionality than the app-based approach provides.

-The web approach is also more optimized for larger screens than the app, the report said.
+The report said that the web approach is also more optimized for larger screens than the app.

 In terms of how Microsoft wants Chromebook users to get access to Office and Outlook, the plan is for customers to, “assign in with their personal Microsoft Account or account associated with their Microsoft 365 subscription“, according to the statement.

 Chromebooks run on Google’s Chrome OS, which is a Linux-based operating system.
-Chromebooks also enable Android apps to run, as Android is also Linux based, with apps downloaded from Google Play, the report said.
+The report said that chromebooks also enable Android apps to run, as Android is also Linux based, with apps downloaded from Google Play.

 It’s important to note that while support for Chromebooks is going away, Microsoft is not abandoning other Android-based mobile devices, such as tablets and smartphones, it added.